thosgood/this-weeks-finds/markdown/151-200/week189.md

 your watch 10 centimeters!
-Researchers at the NIST already need to correct for gravitational time dilation when they compare atomic clocks on different floors of their building, but as the accuracy of clocks continues to increase, they\'ll have to work ever harder to keep track of small effects due to the tides, local variations in geology, and so on.
+Researchers at the NIST already need to correct for gravitational time dilation when they compare atomic clocks on different floors of their building, but as the accuracy of clocks continues to increase, they'll have to work ever harder to keep track of small effects due to the tides, local variations in geology, and so on.